 The Trustees are appointed on a three year, renewable basis in accordance with the Articles of Association.
-The members of the current Trust Board are:
+The members of the current Trust Board are listed below.
+They can be contacted via the NMPAT Office: 125 Kettering Road, Northampton, NN1 4AZ.

 The company is governed by the Articles of Association and its charitable objects: